What this place is

 Your body isn't broken

 Most of what people experience as "wrong" with them — the fatigue, the pain, the mood issues — are their body responding intelligently to what it's been given to work with.
 Bad sleep, inadequate movement, chronic stress, poor nourishment, isolation.
 Change the inputs, the outputs change.
-That's not wishful thinking.
-It's physiology.

 Education beats motivation